bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 `getAccounts` only gets data from the legacy account object that was used in `StateService`.
 As data gets migrated off of that account object the response from `getAccounts`, which returns a record where the key will be a users id and the value being the legacy account object.

-It can continue to be used to retrieve the known authenticated user ids though.
+_TODO: Implement method just for user ids_

 :::